coderefinery/coderefinery.org/_events/2019-11-04-stockholm.md

 ### Schedule

-The first day is focused on generalities of teaching and lesson design, the second day is focused on going through lessons to revise and develop teaching strategies.

 #### Monday, November 4

+The first day is focused on generalities of teaching and lesson design.

 - Morning: Arrival
 - **12:00 - 13:00: Lunch**